ACRYLICS

 And so began our friendship, and the discussions about our artwork continued even after I was diagnosed with chemical sensitivities and could no longer paint.

-But I had become sensitized to art materials and it would be many years before I was strong enough to so artwork again, using pencil, watercolors and oil pastels, until I could once again paint with oil paints that were ground in walnut oil.
+But I had become sensitized to art materials and it would be many years before I was strong enough to paint again using oil paints ground in walnut oil.